 As the world evolves and society shifts gears, keeping a pulse on global opinions about macro-level social issues such as diversity is becoming increasingly important.

 With so many factors contributing to differences in perceptions and beliefs, it should come as no surprise that the way people speak about diversity varies between countries.
-Opinions on diversity are formed through our lived experiences, misconceptions and biases which can take time to overcome.
+Opinions on diversity and diversity trends are formed through our lived experiences, misconceptions and biases which can take time to overcome.

-Using text analysis to understand opinions on diversity
+Using social insights to understand opinions on diversity

-To find out how opinions on diversity differ across the world, we used Relative Insight’s text analytics platform to analyse tweets from five English speaking countries – US, UK, Canada, New Zealand and Australia.
+To find out how diversity trends and opinions differ across the world, we used Relative Insight’s text analytics platform to analyze tweets from five English-speaking countries – the US, the UK, Canada, New Zealand and Australia.

-For instance, in the US, the conversation on diversity is 9.1x more likely to centre around race than in the UK.
-Americans talk about white supremacy, civil rights and marginalised groups highlighting the effect of an oppressive history on attempts to move towards a more diverse and inclusive society.
+For instance, in the US, the conversation on diversity is 9.1x more likely to center around race than in the UK.
+Americans talk about white supremacy, civil rights and marginalized groups highlighting the effect of an oppressive history on attempts to move towards a more diverse and inclusive society.

 In contrast, British conversations on social media are 3.2x more likely to focus on representations of people living with a disability.
 The general opinion of British audiences is that when it comes to diversity, disability is often overlooked.
 Brands, advertisers and entertainment companies in the UK should take note and aim to create more content featuring people with disabilities.